lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 1. **Stage 1** — Predeposits to modules with `0x02` keys
 2. **Stage 2** — Top-ups for `0x02` modules or full 32 ETH deposits for `0x01` modules

+> **Note:** If top-ups are disabled in the Depositor Bot, only full 32 ETH deposits for 0x01 modules are performed.

 #### Stage 1.
 Predeposits to modules with `0x02` keys